Ngurah Rai International Airport, Bali

 Ngurah Rai International Airport at a Glance

 There are essentially two terminals, one for international and one for domestic flights, connected by a short walkway.
+See our Bali airport map for more information.
 Although the two terminals are right next to each other, the airport's 'flat' layout means that domestic arrivals and international check-in counters are at opposite ends of the airport, making it a rather long walk (or run) if you're trying to make a tight connection.
 There is no shuttle bus.

 The airport is relatively easy to use and hassle free, at least compared to many other Indonesian airports.
 However, those traveling into or out of Bali are strongly encouraged to lock their luggage.
 Pilferage from checked bags has been a problem at this airport.
 Also note that the ICAO liquids, aerosols and gels rule applies to all carry-on bags for all departures from this airport.